bihealth/kiosc-server/docs/source/usage_cookbook.rst

 You can of course also create the container manually, if you push your image to a different container registry available on the internet.
-After creating the container in Kiosc, you must click on "Update container" and modify some properties.
-Refer to the following table:
+After creating the container in Kiosc, you must click on "Update container" and modify, at a minimum, the fields in thefollowing table:

 ==================  ==================================================================
 **Container Port**  ``8888``